TARGET-DATE FUND

 All investing is subject to risk, including the possible loss of the money you invest.
 Diversification does not ensure a profit or protect against a loss.

-The Fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
-The Income Fund has a fixed investment allocation and is designed for investors who are already retired.
-An investment in a Target Retirement Fund is not guaranteed at any time, including on or after the target date.
+Investments in Target Retirement Trusts and Funds are subject to the risks of their underlying funds.
+The year in the trust or fund name refers to the approximate year (the target date) when an investor in the trust or fund would retire and leave the workforce.
+The trust or fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
+The Income Trust/Fund and the Income and Growth Trust have fixed investment allocations and are designed for investors who are already retired.
+An investment in a Target Retirement Trust or Fund is not guaranteed at any time, including on or after the target date.

 Investments in bonds are subject to interest rate, credit, and inflation risk.
 Investments in stocks or bonds issued by non-U.S. companies are subject to risks including country/regional risk and currency risk.